The Claremont Museum of Art celebrates the community’s rich artistic legacy and promotes the cultural vitality of the region.

 200 W. First Street in the Claremont Depot

-First Sunday: Free Family Day features art activities at the ARTStation and free admission
+First Sunday: Free Family Day with free admission and art activities for kids

 Have a question?